-- the development of initiative, self-reliance, co-operation, decision making, creative problem solving and leadership - opportunities for deep personal and social learning creating strong relationships - the improvement of brain resilience through the progressive, repeated exposure to custom-built outdoor challenges - increased cognitive ability and adaptability - communication, teamwork, problem solving, self-management, planning and organising - applying technology, learning, initiative and enterprise.
+- the development of initiative, self-reliance, co-operation, decision making, creative problem solving and leadership - opportunities for deep personal and social learning creating strong relationships - the improvement of brain resilience through the progressive, repeated exposure to custom-built outdoor challenges - · increased cognitive ability and adaptability - communication, teamwork, problem solving, self-management, planning and organising - applying technology, learning, initiative and enterprise.

 Our Outdoor Education Program is a compulsory component of the curriculum for students in Years 7 to 11.
-Run in conjunction with QCCC Expeditions and Character Builders, each student is encouraged to take risks in a supportive environment, so she can learn about her strengths and weaknesses.
+Run by QCCC Expeditions, each student is encouraged to take risks in a supportive environment, so they can learn about their strengths and weaknesses.